Stuff I like

 I'm on fire (Bruce Springsteen)

-The Best of album (Everything but the Girl)
+The Best Of album (Everything but the Girl)

 Recent favourites include "The Trophies of my Lovers Gone" by Pete Atkin/Clive James, from their new album: A Dream of Fair Women. (see peteatkin.com)